hyundai-robotics/doc-hrscript/5-moving-robot/9-colsense.md

 S7   move P,spd=60%,accu=0,tool=0
      end
 ```
-* The detection sensitivity value in step1 and step2 is used from setting based on the menu \[3: robot parameter &gt; 14: impact detection &gt; 1: Model-based collision detection \]
+* The detection sensitivity value in step1 and step2 is used from setting based on the menu `[F2: System] - 3: robot parameter - 14: impact detection - 1: Model-based collision detection`.
-* The General sensitivity in step3 is 150, and the value is changed as 200 in step4 and step5
+* The General sensitivity in step 3 is 150, and the value is changed as 200 in step 4 and step 5
-* Sensing collision on joint1 and joint2 is deactivated, and other joints collision are detected by general sensitivity as 200.
+* Sensing collision on joint 1 and joint 2 is deactivated, and other joints collision are detected by general sensitivity as 200.

 ---
 {% hint style="info" %}